Pet owners talk to their dogs all day but can’t say much back. That’s why paying attention to your dog’s behavior is so important.

 Does your dog scratch their ears often?
 If so, they might be dealing with an uncomfortable ear infection.

 Otitis externa, the medical term, is common in breeds with long ears, like Cocker Spaniels and Basset hounds.
 However, ear infections in dogs don’t discriminate; even your cropped-eared Doberman can suffer from painful ears!

 Take a peek inside your dog’s ears.
 Do you see redness, swollen skin, or brown discharge?
 Does it smell bad?
 These are classic signs of a canine ear infection.

 If your dog is suffering from otitis externa, don’t worry!
 There’s usually an easy fix.
 However, ear infections can cause permanent hearing loss if you don’t treat them quickly, so call your vet ASAP.

 If you notice your pup scratching or chewing on themselves, they may struggle with skin allergies.
-This could also be the case if your dog sheds so much you could make a second pet out of their fallen hair.
+This could also be the case if your dog sheds so much that you could make a second pet out of their fallen hair.

 Dogs suffer from both food and environmental allergies.
 Pollen, grass, and mold may cause inflammation on their skin.

 If your dog has a food allergy, it’s usually to the protein source.
 You may need to do an elimination diet to identify the trustworthy source of your furry friend’s itch.

 Breeds with chronic skin issues may have an overabundance of yeast on their skin.
 If that’s the case, a specialized grooming routine and medication regimen should help ease their discomfort.